-The BScAHN (Dietetics) Internship Education Program (IEP) requires the completion of 23.0 units including all 20.0 units required for the BScAHN (Dietetics) plus 3.0 units of internship courses.
-The Internship Education Program enables students to build on theoretical knowledge and internship experiences to fulfill the competencies required by PDEP to reach entry-level professional dietetic competence.
+The Internship Education Program (IEP) enables students to build on theoretical knowledge and internship experiences to fulfill the competencies required by PDEP to reach entrylevel professional dietetic competence.
 Students in the IEP complete three internship courses designed to provide the necessary experiences in clinical, community and administrative areas.
 The first course is normally integrated between the third and fourth years of study in the BScAHN (Dietetics) and the second and third courses follow the fourth year of study.
 Interns must be prepared to relocate for their internship courses and to accept little to no financial compensation.